mattyoung101/omicron/documentation/docs/omicam.md

 5. (only for the field lines) Mask out the robot from the centre of the mirror (as it has reflective plastic on it which comes up as white)

 ### Thresholding and component labelling
-After pre-processing, we then use OpenCV's `parallel_for` and `inRange` functions to threshold three objects at a time using three threads (one free core is left for the localisation, although Linux may schedule threads differently).
+After pre-processing, we then use OpenCV's `parallel_for` and `inRange` functions to threshold three objects at once using three threads (ideally one free core is left for the localisation).
 This produces a 1-bit binary mask of the image, where each pixel is 255 (true) if it's inside the RGB range specified, and 0 (false) if it's not.

+For the lines, the vision processing step is finished here as we only need a binary mask.
+Unfortunately, the localisation process can't begin until the goals have finished processing due to the localiser relying on the goals in its initial estimate calculations (see below).

-Finally, we use OpenCV's parallel connected component labeller, specifically the algorithm by Grana et al.[^1] to detect regions of the same colour in the image.
+Finally, we use OpenCV's Grana[^1] parallel connected component labeller to detect regions of the same colour in the image.
 The largest connected region will be the field object we are looking for.
 OpenCV automatically calculates the bounding box and centroid for each of these connected regions.

-For the lines, the vision processing step is finished here as we only need a binary mask.

 ### Coordinate transforms and dispatch
-Considering the centroid for the ball and goals as a Cartesian vector in pixels coordinates, we convert this vector to polar form and run the magnitude through our mirror dewarping function (see below) to convert it to centimetres.
-This leaves us with an angle and distance to each object.
-We then convert it back to Cartesian and use the last localiser position to get the field object's absolute position in centimetres.
+Considering the centroid for each field object as a Cartesian vector in pixels coordinates, we convert this vector to polar form and run the magnitude through our mirror dewarping function (see below) to convert it to a length in centimetres.
+This leaves us with a polar vector for each field object relative to the robot's centre.

+We then convert back to Cartesian and use the last localiser position to infer the field object's absolute position in centimetres.

 Finally, for the goals we also calculate the relative Cartesian coordinates (convert polar to Cartesian but don't add localiser position) for use in the localiser's initial estimate calculations.

-This information is encoded into a Protobuf format with nanopb, and is sent over UART to the ESP32 using POSIX termios.
+This information is encoded into a Protobuf format with nanopb, and is sent over UART to the ESP32 using POSIX termios at 115200 baud.
+Unfortunately, the UART bus is owned by an ATMega 32U4, so a sketch on that device forwards it to the ESP32.

 **TODO images and/or video of thresholded field**